XAPHNE/StudentManagementSystem/README.md

 ### Running the Project
 You can run the project by pressing **`Shift + F10`** on the `src/main/java/com/xaphene/studentmanagementsystem/StudentManagementApplication.java` file.

-Now, enjoy the benefits of our Student Management System!
+Now, enjoy the benefits of my Student Management System!